K1R5MM5N/CKK/README.md

    #. im in many fandoms i mean like you can see me anywhere ,  :33

-       !! some fandoms im in mostly ,  ; ARCANE aka LEAGUE OF LEGENDS , THE LAST OF US (tlou. , RE, heres many but yeah i cant wrote all of these..
+       !! some fandoms im in mostly ,  ; ARCANE aka LEAGUE OF LEGENDS , THE LAST OF US (tlou. , RE, theres many but yeah i cant wrote all of these..

 _____    -    `  _   ___________   _____